Aug 20, 2012

 Which get-out-the-vote efforts actually succeed in ethnoracial communities—and why?
 Analyzing the results from hundreds of original experiments, the authors of this book offer a persuasive new theory to explain why some methods work while others don’t.

 Exploring and comparing a wide variety of efforts targeting ethnoracial voters, Lisa García Bedolla and Melissa R. Michelson present a new theoretical frame—the Social Cognition Model of voting, based on an individual’s sense of civic identity—for understanding get-out-the-vote effectiveness.
 Their book will serve as a useful guide for political practitioners, for it offers concrete strategies to employ in developing future mobilization efforts.

-Lisa Garcia Bedolla is Professor, Social and Cultural Studies, Graduate School of Education, University of California, Berkeley.
+Lisa Garcia Bedolla is Chancellor's Professor of education and political science at the University of California, Berkeley.
 Melissa R. Michelson is professor of political science at Menlo College, Atherton, California.